rudderlabs/rudderstack-docs/destinations/webhooks.md

 ---
 description: >-
-  Step-by-step guide to send your event data from RudderStack to your configured webhook endpoint
+  Step-by-step guide to send your event data from RudderStack to your configured webhook endpoint.
 ---

 # Webhooks

-Webhooks allow you to send events generated via the RudderStack SDK to your own backend.
-It is useful for cases where you want to apply some custom logic on the payload before sending it to the destination platforms of your choice.
+Webhooks allow you to send the events generated via the RudderStack SDK to your own backend.
+It is useful in cases where you want to apply some custom logic on the event payload before sending it to your preferred destination platforms.

-Once enabled, RudderStack forwards the SDK events to your configured webhook endpoint.
+Once webhooks are enabled as a destination in your dashboard, RudderStack forwards the SDK events to your configured webhook endpoint.

 {% hint style="success" %}
 **Find the open-source transformer code for this destination in our** [**GitHub repo**](https://github.com/rudderlabs/rudder-transformer/tree/master/v0/destinations/webhook)**.**